Louza scores as Simon’s Nantes lose at Nice | Goal.com

 Knowing that anything short of victory would spell doom for his team in the ongoing campaign, manager Vieira threw in Khephren Thuram for Alexis Trouillet, and that paid off as the 19-year-old got the winning goal in the 62nd minute after a cool one-two exchange with Gouiri.

-Christian Gourcuff’s side pushed for a late equaliser, but their attacking strength was neutralised by the hosts who sealed all maximum points at stake.
+Christian Gourcuff’s side pushed for a late equaliser, but their attacking strength was neutralised by the hosts who sealed the maximum points.

 With an assist for the first goal and involved in the second, @aminegouiri is your @credit_agri_PCA Aiglon of the Match for #OGCNFCN 🦅 pic.twitter.com/UCLtprJaU2— OGC Nice 🇬🇧🇺🇸 (@ogcnice_eng) October 3, 2020